AppSaloon/our-app-stack-rules/README.md

 All projects are orchestrated with a docker stack file and managed by portainer.
 Whenever a bitbucket pipeline is done it triggers a webhook of portainer to download the latest image from the registery and redeploy the latest version
 Most of our projects have a reverse proxy service that take care of the https, compression and routing.
+All repo's contain a CHANGELOG.md and are based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) Commit messages follow [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) style.

 ### packages